Research Techniques in History of Art

 Continuing the study skills introduced in classes in the first year, this module puts particular emphasis on critical thinking and evaluation, and will examine topics such as: defining and crafting a research topic; writing a literature review; identifying, analysing and evaluating relevant textual and visual source materials; use of the internet as a research source.
 The module will also examine how to cite written and visual material accurately, as well as crafting an argument.

-Art History in the Field: Study Trip Abroad
+Art History in the Field: European Study Trip

 An essential component of art historical enquiry is the study of works of art and architecture in situ.
 This provides experience of images, artefacts and buildings that reproductions cannot convey, such as scale, size, texture, context, interrelationship of parts, lighting and environment.
 Accordingly, this module consists of a study trip to a designated location of major art historical importance.
 Destinations are usually in mainland Europe, and have in recent years included: Rome, Paris, Berlin, Brussels, Bruges, and Vienna.